We're inviting you to relax, restore, and reclaim your wild soul.

 We are committed to inspiring people to heal themselves, their communities, and the planet through spending time in nature.
 A complete reverence for the Earth informs all that we do.

 The Forest Bathing Club was founded in San Francisco, California.
 We regularly host forest baths around the Bay Area.
-We're launching our nature-connection accelerator program in the summer of 2018 and our first certification program for people who want to start a branch of The Forest Bathing Club in November 2018.
+We also offer a nature-connection accelerator program for creatives and entrepreneurs.

 Forest Bathing comes from the Japanese practice of shinrin-yoku, which means “luxuriating in the forest.”
 This practice of mindfulness in nature emerged in the 1980s and has been scientifically proven to lower heart rate and blood pressure, reduce stress hormones, boost the immune system, and improve overall feelings of wellbeing.